Jean-Claude Hollerich

-Jean-Claude Hollerich (born 9 August 1958) is a Luxembourgish Catholic prelate who has served as Archbishop of Luxembourg since 2011.
+Jean-Claude Robert Guy Hollerich (born 9 August 1958) is a Luxembourgish Catholic prelate who has served as Archbishop of Luxembourg since 2011.
 He was the president of the Commission of the Bishops' Conferences of the European Union (COMECE) from March 2018 to 2023.
 He is a member of the Jesuits.

 In addition to studies and pastoral work in Belgium, Germany, and Luxembourg, he studied in Japan from 1985 to 1989 and worked there from 1994 to 2011.

 Pope Francis raised him to the rank of cardinal on 5 October 2019, He is the first cardinal from Luxembourg.
 He is also a member of the Council of Cardinals.

 Considered a close ally of Pope Francis, Hollerich was, before and during the conclave that followed his death, cited by a number of observers as a papabile.